2018 LFA season

-The 2018 LFA season was the third season of the Liga de Fútbol Americano Profesional.
+The 2018 LFA season was the third season of the Liga de Fútbol Americano Profesional (LFA).
 The season saw all previous teams return with no additional new ones.
 The Eagles changed their team name to the Mexicas.
 This would be the first season that saw the championship, the Tazón México held at a neutral site of the Estadio Azul in Mexico City.
 The league season began on February 16 and concluded on the April 8.
 The playoffs began on the April 14 and concluded on April 22 with the Mexicas beating the Raptors in Taźon México III.